jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ### In this tutorial you will:

 - Learn about GL-JS and adding interactivity
-- Call on map layers using GL-JS
+- Add map elements using mapbox  GL-JS
-- Learn additional tools and tricks for creating compelling maps
+- Style page elements using CSS
+- Add interactivity using JavaScript

 A few additional resources for Mapbox GL JS: